 The classic sci-fi action film "Predator" features an alien assassin that has the ability to see the world in thermal infrared.
 Now, thanks to graphene, you might be able to have "Predator" vision.
 Researchers from the University of Michigan have developed a graphene contact lens that allows wearer to sense the whole infrared spectrum — plus visible and ultraviolet light.

 "If we integrate it with a contact lens or other wearable electronics, it expands your vision," said Zhaohui Zhong, one of the researchers developing the technology.
 "It provides you another way of interacting with your environment."

 Graphene may even have the ability to improve your sex life.
-Condoms made from graphene are super-thin, which means more sensation.
-They're also super-strong, which means they never break — which is the true test of any reliable condom.
+Condoms made from graphene can be super-thin, which means more sensation.
+They would also be super-strong, which means they're less likely to break — the true test of any condom.

-"If this project is successful, we might have a use for graphene which will touch our everyday life in the most intimate way," said Dr. Aravind Vijayaraghavan, the materials scientist who's leading the research into the graphene condom.
+"If this project is successful, we might have a use for graphene which will touch our everyday life in the most intimate way," said Aravind Vijayaraghavan, the materials scientist leading research into graphene condoms, in 2013.

 Because graphene is virtually impermeable, a coat of graphene-based paint could one day be used to eradicate corrosion and rust.
 Researchers have even shown that glassware or copper plates covered with graphene paint can be used as containers for strongly corrosive acids.

 "Graphene paint has a good chance to become a truly revolutionary product for industries that deal with any kind of protection either from air, weather elements or corrosive chemicals,” said Rahul Nair, one of the researchers developing the technology.
 “Those include, for example, medical, electronics and nuclear industry or even shipbuilding, to name but the few."